-How Clare English, Community Care Law Caseworker, helped a Professional Deputy meet the Office of the Public Guardian Standards by advising on prospects of success at a NHS Continuing Healthcare appeal.
+How Clare English, Community Care Chartered Legal Executive based in our Brighton office, helped a Professional Deputy meet the Office of the Public Guardian Standards by advising on prospects of success at a NHS Continuing Healthcare appeal.

-Jeremy is Thomas’s Professional Deputy.
-Thomas suffers from advanced Alzheimer’s and lives in Elm House, an Elderly Mentally Infirm (EMI) nursing home.
+Jeremy is Thomas’ Professional Deputy.
+Thomas suffers from advanced Alzheimer’s and lives in Elm House, an Elderly Mentally Infirm (EMI) nursing home in the Midlands.

-Jeremy asked Martin Searle Solicitors to advise if he should appeal against this or pay Thomas’s care fees from Thomas’s income and savings.
+Jeremy asked Martin Searle Solicitors to advise if he should appeal against this or pay Thomas’ care fees from Thomas’ income and savings.

-Clare asked for a copy of the DST assessment and Thomas’s care records from Elm House.
+Clare asked for a copy of the DST assessment and Thomas’ care records from Elm House.

-She compared the description of Thomas’s care needs in the DST with the care notes from Elm House and Thomas’s medical records, to establish whether the DST provided an accurate account of his current care needs.
+She compared the description of Thomas’ care needs in the DST with the care notes from Elm House and Thomas’ medical records, to establish whether the DST provided an accurate account of his current care needs.

 She advised Jeremy that the DST assessment was accurate and that Thomas no longer met the eligibility criteria for NHS CHC funding.